nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 Some laptops with NVIDIA GPUs make use of Optimus technology to allow switching between an integrated GPU and a discrete NVIDIA GPU.
-The NVIDIA Linux driver can be used on these systems, though functionality may be limited.
+The NVIDIA Linux driver can be used on these systems.

 17A.
 INSTALLING THE NVIDIA DRIVER ON AN OPTIMUS LAPTOP